 - bullying (if retaliation is done by co-workers) and

-- reducing the employee’s pay below the minimum wage.
+- reducing your pay below the minimum wage.16

 For additional help…

-For additional guidance or to discuss your case with a labor and employment lawyer, we invite you to contact our law firm at Shouse Law Group.
+Need additional enforcement guidance or to discuss your case with a labor and employment lawyer?
+We invite you to contact our law firm at Shouse Law Group.
 We provide free consultations and bona fide legal advice that you can trust.

 - See same.